flippercloud/flipper/README.md

 ## Flipper Cloud

 Like Flipper and want more?
-Check out [Flipper Cloud](https://www.flippercloud.io), which comes with:
+Check out [Flipper Cloud](https://www.flippercloud.io?utm_source=oss&utm_medium=readme&utm_campaign=check_out), which comes with:

-* **everything in one place** &mdash; no need to bounce around from different application UIs or IRB consoles.
+* **multiple environments** &mdash; production, staging, per continent, whatever you need.
+Every environment inherits from production by default and every project comes with a [project overview page](https://blog.flippercloud.io/project-overview/) that shows each feature and its status in each environment.
+* **personal environments** &mdash; everyone on your team gets a personal environment (that inherits from production) which they can modify however they want without stepping on anyone else's toes.
 * **permissions** &mdash; grant access to everyone in your organization or lockdown each project to particular people.
-* **multiple environments** &mdash; production, staging, enterprise, by continent, whatever you need.
-* **personal environments** &mdash; no more rake scripts or manual enable/disable to get your laptop to look like production.
-Every developer gets a personal environment that inherits from production that they can override as they please ([read more](https://www.johnnunemaker.com/flipper-cloud-environments/)).
-* **no maintenance** &mdash; we'll keep the lights on for you.
-We also have handy webhooks for keeping your app in sync with Cloud, so **our availability won't affect yours**.
-All your feature flag reads are local to your app.
+You can even limit access to a particular environment (like production) to specific people.
 * **audit history** &mdash; every feature change and who made it.
 * **rollbacks** &mdash; enable or disable a feature accidentally?
 No problem.
 You can roll back to any point in the audit history with a single click.
+* **maintenance** &mdash; we'll keep the lights on for you.
+We also have handy webhooks and background polling for keeping your app in sync with Cloud, so **our availability won't affect yours**.
+All your feature flag reads are local to your app.
+* **everything in one place** &mdash; no need to bounce around from different application UIs or IRB consoles.

 [![Flipper Cloud Screenshot](docs/images/flipper_cloud.png)](https://www.flippercloud.io)